Tasty Asian Beef Noodles

 Allergy Information

-Please check ingredients for potential allergens and consult a health professional if in doubt.
+Always check each ingredient for allergens, and consult a medical professional if unsure.

 • Contains soy (from hoisin and soy sauce).